TAPR/OpenHPSDR-Protocol1-Programmers/README.md

-# OpenHPSDR-Original-Programmers
+# OpenHPSDR-Protocol1-Programmers
-HPSDR Programmers for the Original Protocol
+HPSDR Programmers for the Original Protocol (protocol1)